 - Host: host name or IP address. - Host name override: host name to be used to store this host's data in the Foglight data model. - Port: SSH port on which the agent connects.
 Default value = 22. - Top CPU Processes: number of top CPU processes to be monitored.
 Default value = 5. - Top Memory Processes: number of top memory processes to be monitored.
 Default value = 5. - Top IO Processes: number of top IO processes to be monitored.
-Default value = 5. - Collect Top N processes only: Default value = False.
+Default value = 5. - Keep Retry If Collection Failed: Default value = False.
+When set to True, the agent keeps trying to collect data when failed to connect to the target host during startup. - Collect Top N processes only: Default value = False.
 When set to True, the agent collects data for Top CPU Processes, Top Memory Processes, and Top IO Processes only. - Use native collector (if available): Default value = True. - NOTE: The AIX® and HP-UX agents deploy a simple binary program to the remote system and execute it to gather a better collection of metrics.
 It runs in the same user account under which the Agent Manager connects, and is deleted from the system when the agent is deleted.
 This program is not required for the agent to operate, but some data become unavailable if it is turned off.
 HP-UX in particular requires the native binary to collect many of the standard metrics. - Aggregate data for all instances of a program: Default value = True.
 When set to True, the agent collects data from all the instances of a program (for example all Oracle® instances), aggregates the information, and presents it in a unified report.